List of Marvel Comics characters: M: Manslaughter

-Manslaughter is a character appearing in American comic books published by Marvel Comics.

 Manslaughter is an assassin by trade and a psychopath by nature.
 He appeared for the first time in Defenders #133 (July 1984).
 He is assigned by a drug czar to assassinate the Defenders.
 He invades their Rocky Mountain headquarters, and stalks and nearly kills them.
 He is turned over to the police in Elijah, Colorado.
 Manslaughter aids the Defenders and the Interloper in battle against Moondragon and the Dragon of the Moon.
 He joins his life force with Andromeda, the Valkyrie, and Interloper to drive the Dragon of the Moon from Earth, and his body turns to dust.
 With the others, they later take on host bodies of living persons, and assist Doctor Strange in battling and crushing the Dragon of the Moon.
 Manslaughter has minor psionic talents, telepathic powers enabling him to perceive the activity of the autonomic nervous systems of other people.
 He can use this to influence the peripheral vision and subliminal hearing of others, making him invisible and virtually inaudible from a person's peripheral senses.

 Manta

-Manta is a character appearing in American comic books published by Marvel Comics.

 Manta is a member of the Shi'ar Imperial Guard.
 Created by Chris Claremont and John Byrne, she first appeared in The Uncanny X-Men #137 (September 1980).
 Manta possesses the power of flight.
 Manta's eyes only perceive heat (as in infrared radiation), allowing her to see in the dark.
 She can generate blinding flashes of white or blue light.

 Manta in other media

-Manta makes non-speaking cameo appearances in X-Men: The Animated Series.
+Manta makes non-speaking appearances in X-Men: The Animated Series.

 Manticore

-Manticore is a character appearing in American comic books published by Marvel Comics.

 Manticore was an unnamed criminal with no legs who was give a Manticore-resembling armor by the Brand Corporation while being given prosthetic legs.
 He was sent to retrieve Patsy Walker's Hellcat, during which he fought Ghost Rider.

 Truman Marsh

-Truman "Marshie" Marsh is a character appearing in Marvel Comics.
+Truman Marsh is a character appearing in Marvel Comics.
 The character, created by Danny Fingeroth (writer) and Ron Lim (artist), first appeared in Avengers: Deathtrap, the Vault #1 (July 1991).
-He was the Vault's oppressive warden who had condescension towards the Avengers.
+He is the Vault's oppressive warden who had condescension towards the Avengers.

-Marsh and the Guardsmen deal with a prison break which is contained by the West Coast Avengers and Freedom Force led by Captain America, Iron Man and Hank Pym; Marsh personally attempted to use a self-destruct sequence and tried to defend himself only to be killed by Venom.
+Marsh and the Guardsmen deal with a prison break which is contained by the West Coast Avengers and Freedom Force led by Captain America, Iron Man and Hank Pym; Marsh personally attempts a self-destruct sequence and tried to defend himself, only to be killed by Venom.

 Truman Marsh in other media

-An original incarnation of Truman Marsh appears in Avengers Assemble, voiced by William Salyers.
-This version is Ultron disguised as a government liaison.
+Truman Marsh appears in Avengers Assemble, voiced by William Salyers.
+This version is an alias used by Ultron.